-F = the normal force on each panel determined in accordance with Section 1609.5.4 β = the angle of tilt of the panel with respect to the roof the static friction coefficient between the panel base and its bearing surface.
+- F = the normal force on each panel determined in accordance with Section 1609.5.4 - α = the angle of the roof plane with respect to horizontal. - β = the angle of tilt of the panel with respect to the roof plane. - μ = the static friction coefficient between the panel base and its bearing surface.